NarraLeaf/narraleaf-react/README.md

 ## License

-> NarraLeaf-React is licensed under the GPL License.
+> NarraLeaf-React is licensed under the MPL License.
 >
-> We updated the license to GPL on 2024-9-24.
+> We updated the license to MPL on 2024-9-24.

 ## Contributing